Brazil in last-minute rush to be ready for World Cup

 After more than 13 years of intermittent construction, trains are finally making test runs on a metro that will deliver ticket holders to the stadium in the northeastern city of Salvador.

-Only about half the projects promised for the World Cup have been delivered and many of those are only partly done, souring the mood in a country obsessed with football but increasingly sceptical about the benefits of hosting the show.
+Only about half the projects promised for the World Cup have been delivered and many of those are only partly done, souring the mood in a country obsessed with soccer but increasingly skeptical about the benefits of hosting the show.

+The late rush means most of the critical infrastructure will be in place and few doubt that the first World Cup in Brazil since 1950 will be one to remember.

+President Dilma Rousseff promises Brazil will be fully ready on time even as she recognizes delays with some big projects.

 Getting to and from some airports is also a headache as projects meant to smooth the connection to downtown areas are instead snarling traffic.